elastic/ecs/rfcs/text/0000-multiple-users.md

 }
 ```

+When it's not possible (or it's prohibitive) to determine which user is requesting
+different privilege levels, it's acceptable to capture the effective user at the
+root of the event.
+Typically a privilege change event will already have happened,
+for example: bob "su" as root; and subsequent events will show the root user
+performing the actions.

 ### Identity and Access Management

 Whenever a user is performing an action that affects another user -- typically